ya-ushel/Simple-map-editor/README.md

 # Simple map editor

 The map editor provides a comfortable work with the source code of the map.
-It consists of various tools, blocks and mesh for their display
+It consists of various tools, blocks and mesh for their display.

 ---